ckp7blessed/portfolio/README.md

-Personal portfolio website built on React JS and Tailwind CSS. </ br>
+Personal portfolio website built on React JS and Tailwind CSS.<br />
 Hosted on Netlify, images on AWS S3, protected by Cloudflare.